-Where Does PASPA Stand With Internet Sports Betting?
+Where Does PASPA Stand With Online Sports Betting?

 The Professional and Amateur Sports Protection Act was only expressly written for land-based brick-and-mortar sports betting at physical establishments.
 This left a loophole for online sports gambling which was once plugged up by The Federal Wire Act.
 If you don’t know what The Federal Wire Act is or its new implication, we have written a page much like this one which explains the law in more detail.
 Just visit our guide to understanding the Federal Wire Act.

-Neither of these laws restrict any US citizen from patronizing legally regulated and properly licensed international sportsbooks.
+Neither of these laws restricts any US citizen from patronizing legally regulated and properly licensed international sportsbooks.
 There are no federal laws in the United States that would work to criminalize any citizen for placing bets and the only states which have mandated the act of placing a bet online illegal at the state level are Washington and Connecticut.
 For the rest of the US, anyone can use these legally operated US friendly online sportsbooks without breaking any laws.
 The same holds true for USA online casinos and USA online poker sites.